 Some of you whom already know me will know that I am a mother of three sons with my eldest being 39 years of age.
+Not being perfect in any stretch of the imagination, just wanting to be the best person I could be, I share with you my experiences and mechanisms I used to cope.

 I go back today to the visions I had of mother-hood and how I wanted to be as a mum.
 It took me 4 1/2 years after becoming married to make the decision to have children.
 I decided that I did want to have children, because I didn’t want to miss out on this once in a lifetime experience and opportunity.